-Subject: NOTICE OF MOTION: REPORT ON TREE LOSS IN ASHFIELD AND LEICHHARDT WARDS
+Subject: NOTICE OF MOTION: REPORT ON TREE LOSS IN ASHFIELD AND

+LEICHHARDT WARDS

-Council at its meeting on 11 May 2021 resolved that the matter be deferred to the meeting to be held on 24 May 2021.
+Council at its meeting on 11 May 2021 resolved that the matter be deferred to

 From: Councillor John Stamolis

 THAT Council receive a fully detailed listing of the tree canopy loss in Ashfield Ward and Leichhardt Ward over the past year; with additional emphasis on the two suburbs in Ashfield Ward that accounted for almost 50% of the tree canopy loss in the Inner West (i.e. Dulwich Hill and Ashfield).